loufedora/loufedora.github.io/_posts/2025-06-14-Genshin-works-now.md

 {: style="text-align: justify;"}
 <br/>

 Little did I know that compared to Bottles, setting up a game through Heroic Launcher is a massively different process...
 I could do it a bit but it broke my install anytime I rebooted my laptop !
 Aka, the files were downloaded, but Heroic/Proton failed to recognise them correctly.
 After reinstalling 4 times and getting the same results, I checked the Flathub page of Heroic Launcher and sent a desperate message into their Discord that was indicated there.
-Fortunately, a Chilian user named F4ngDragon answered me and was patient enough to guide me step by step through it, because it was wayyyy different than I thought.
+Fortunately, a Chilean user named F4ngDragon answered me and was patient enough to guide me step by step through it, because it was wayyyy different than I thought.
 {: style="text-align: justify;"}
 <br/>
 <br/>
 **<u>Here is what we did to make it work (in chronological order) : </u>**

 <br/>